-Skip Mills, a Delta Green Friendly (a contact who can be counted on for help but is not an agent), is the unwitting caretaker of the Green Box.
-He has been infected by the contents of the Whitehead's Brazilian ammo box, a horror called a Seeder, and turned into a reproductive organ for the Amantè, the hellish Amazonian creature that ruined Whitehead's life.
+Skip Mills, a Delta Green Friendly, is the unwitting caretaker of the Green Box.
+He has been infected by the contents of Whitehead's Brazilian ammo box, a horror called a Seeder.
+It turned him into a reproductive organ for the Amantè, the hellish Amazonian creature that ruined Whitehead's life.
 Mills has gone completely mad and birthed a new Amantè into the world, and it has spawned others.
 The creatures and their thralls are now picking their way through the frozen city, eating and corrupting anyone they find.
 If their existence continues until the weather breaks, there's no telling how many will die before the infection can be contained.